 A loss of power to any portion of the system would shut that portion of the system down.
-Loss of power to individual components would place that component in its safe mode for an air operated valve, for example it would fail to a position that ensures no damage to other components.
+Loss of power to individual components would place that component in its safe mode.
+An air operated valve, for example, would fail to a position that ensures no damage to other components.